T. Naissoo, P. Reiska

 Based on previous models and studies a new model of interdisciplinary teaching was developed.
 The new model consists of three main dimensions: organization of learning, preparation and learning process.
 Each dimension is further divided into sub-dimensions.
 For example, the organization of learning consists of three sub-dimensions: management; curriculum and schedule; exams and assessments.
 Each sub-dimension has several sub-categories.

 In spring 2024 a study with 53 Estonian science high school teachers was conducted to examine the understanding of interdisciplinary teaching, its importance and the methods used.
 As part of the study, respondents were asked to list up to 10 keywords they consider important for interdisciplinary teaching.
 Altogether teachers listed 446 keywords.
 To categorize the responses into the new model, the collected keywords were given to three long-term science teacher experts, who have conducted research in interdisciplinary teaching.
-It was allowed to change or add categories.
 After that, the AI application ChatGPT was given the same task: to categorize the responses into the new model.
-The expert categorisations were compared with the ChatGPT categorisations.
+The expert categorizations were compared with the ChatGPT categorizations.
+The results showed an overall 18% overlap between ChatGPT and the experts' categorizations.
+However, ChatGPT achieved over 50% agreement with two of the experts, demonstrating its potential in categorizing interdisciplinary teaching concepts.
+These findings highlight AI’s potential as a complementary tool in educational research.

 Keywords: Science education, interdisciplinary teaching, AI, validation, expert ratings.